kowasaur/KOI-N/docs/README.md

 - Edit transactions

 ### New Features
-- Add custom coins
-    - ERC20 tokens.
-(Have token address)
 - Make a thing that figures out your taxes
 - Make it so you can change currency (not just AUD)
 - Backup button that download or opens the folder to database.sqlite
 - Maybe make a dashboard thing that shows the performance of all your cryptos using https://www.coingecko.com/en/widgets/coin_price_chart_widget
 - https://www.coingecko.com/en/widgets/
 - Add Binance Support, although this will be [difficult](https://dev.binance.vision/t/fetch-all-account-orders/279/8)
-- Make liquidity providing actually work
+- Make liquidity providing actually work (like use something that gets the actual value of the LP tokens)

 ### Miscellaneous
 - Make `database.sqlite` in AppData or something and create the file if it doesn't exist